nkh/P6-Data-Dump-Tree/README.md

 ### key

 The key is the name of the element being displayed; in the examples above, the container is an array; Data:Dump::Tree gives the index of the element as the  key of the element.
-IE: '0 =', '3 =', '4 ='
+IE: '0', '3', '4'

+### binder

+The string displayed between the key and the value.

 ### value